Archive product

 Call and order by phone:

-+ 48 660 777 937 +48 577 036 777 Messenger WhatsApp
++ 48 660 777 937+48 577 036 777MessengerWhatsApp

 Description

 “Architects, sculptors, painters, we all need to return to craftsmanship!” declared architect Walter Gropius in his Bauhaus manifesto.
 Founded as an art school in 1919 and forced to close by the Nazis in 1933, Bauhaus had a significant influence on 20th-century art and design that endures to this day.
 Students were taught by some of the most renowned artists of the time, including Paul Klee, Lyonel Feininger, and Wassily Kandinsky.
-The school moved from Weimar to Dessau in 1922 under the leadership of the radical new director Hannes Meyer, and then to Berlin in 1932 under architect Ludwig Mies van der Rohe.
+The school moved from Weimar to Dessau in 1922 under the leadership of the radical new director Hannes Meyer, and to Berlin in 1932 under the guidance of architect Ludwig Mies van der Rohe.
 In 1933, the Gestapo forced Bauhaus to close for the final time.

-This volume explores the sources of inspiration that led to the creation of Bauhaus, from medieval European cathedrals and Hokusai’s graphics to William Morris and the Arts and Crafts movement.
-Each of the various workshops and courses at Bauhaus is examined in detail, illustrating the extraordinary richness of experimentation across all fields: ceramics, carpentry, metalworking, textiles, glass painting, sculpture, murals, printing and binding, typography and advertising, theatre, architecture, and photography.
+This volume uncovers the sources of inspiration that led to the creation of Bauhaus, from medieval European cathedrals and Hokusai’s graphics to William Morris and the Arts and Crafts movement.
+Each of the various workshops and courses at Bauhaus is examined in detail, illustrating the extraordinary richness of experimentation across all fields: ceramics, carpentry, metalwork, textiles, glass painting, sculpture, murals, printing and binding, typography and advertising, theatre, architecture, and photography.

 This accessible guide to Bauhaus, its history, and its turbulent political context provides the key to understanding why it is regarded as one of the most enduring and influential sources of modern ideas on art, design, and craftsmanship.